aquametaverse/ACQUA-node/README.md

     * **Logic:** Larger donations are routed through smartcontracts which automatically distributes small % of funds.
 Defi Closed loops using SUI Closed loop token and Referrals DeepBokPoolReferral to the global **ACQUAMetaVerse Plastic Cleanup DAO**, ensuring social impact alignment and trasparency in the redistribution of funds to real life projects, students, inventors and researchers on the field.
     * **Tech:** Solidity, SUI, Eth, UniSwap

+‐--------

+LiFi Feature 1.:.
+Defi Strategy Loop main logic using LiFi SDK and other tech mentioned